droyo/blog/content/9P/parsing.md

 The pale yellow fields are variable length.
-By imposing reasonable maximum sizes on file names, user names, and the other variable-length fields, we can come up.
+By imposing reasonable maximum sizes on file names, user names, and the other variable-length fields, we can come up with a minimum buffer size.
 See the [limits.go][2] file for the limits imposed on various fields.
 With the limits chosen, the largest message (excluding `Twrite` and `Rread`) is `Twalk`, because it can include up to 16 file names of variable width.
 Thus, at the very minimum, our buffer must be at least

 	const MinBufSize = MaxWElem*(MaxFilenameLen+2) + 13 + 4

 `MinBufSize` bytes long.
-We add 2 to `MaxFilenameLen to account for the 2-byte length preceding variable-length strings.
+We add 2 to `MaxFilenameLen` to account for the 2-byte length preceding variable-length strings.
 We add 13 to the product to account for the preceding fixed-width fields.
 And we add 4 to that to account for the `size` field.